Mohammed-Elfar/telecom-churn-prediction/README.md

 7- Model Building: The model building process utilized a pipeline and cross-validation to train and test multiple models and choose best model, ensuring no data leakage and  effective model.
 A pipeline was established to preprocess data and integrate various models, maintaining a consistent workflow.

-8- Tuning: The model underwent 5-fold cross-validation and grid search to optimize hyperparameters, achieving high accuracy and recall for deployment.
+8- Tuning: Tune The model using 5- cross-validation and grid search to optimize hyperparameters.